tomkreker/co2_predictive_model/README.md

 Full specification of the priors, likelihood, and the full joint probability over all parameters can be found in the report.

-## Code Design
+## Code Structure
 The code is divided to several sections:
 1. Loading the data.
-2. Building a first model and obtaining results.
+2. Building a first model and obtaining results via Stan.
-3. Refining the first model with an inner-cosine function.
+3. Refining the first model with an inner-cosine function via Stan.
 4. Obtaining predictions for the next 40 years.